Skip to content

 Capabilities (read vs. write)

-The one rule that predicts everything here: Pulsy reads freely; every Amazon write is proposed, not executed, and applied only after it clears three gates.
+The one rule that predicts everything here: Pulsy reads data inside the resolved scope; every Amazon write is proposed, not executed inline, and applied only after it clears its approval and execution gates.
 A chat reply that says “I’ll cut that budget by 20%” means a proposal is waiting — not that anything changed.

 This page is the internal source of truth for that boundary.
 It’s written from the code (ai-api + pulsead-agents); the symbols are cited so you can verify.